computationalabstraction/patgo/README.md

 # patGo
 ### Goroutines in Javascript

-Goj is a small wrapper around Napa.js to give Go Style Concurrency in Javascript.
+patGo is a small wrapper around Napa.js to give Go Style Concurrency in Javascript.
 This library/wrapper enables Developer to seamlessly do Concurrent Programming on Node.js, it as simple as `go( () => ... )` and it will assign a Thread (Worker - Napajs) to execute the function.